-- three or more members, - members from at least two departments or divisions of the University, - the committee chair must be on the core faculty list of Human Genetics, - half or more of the committee members must be on the core faculty list of at least one GSPH department.
+- The committee chair must be on the core faculty list of the Human Genetics Department. - Half or more of the members must be on the core faculty list of at least one Pitt Public Health department. - One of the Pitt faculty on the committee must not be on the core list of the Human Genetics Department.